andrico1234/personal-blog/content/blog/000-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 ---
-title: The dilemmas you'll face when creating a web component library
+title: The dilemmas you'll face when creating a web component UI library
 date: "2021-08-28T18:00:00.000Z"
 description: "This article series will help you navigate the many choices you'll need to make when you create your very own web component library.
 The series will help you make the right decisions for your library across areas like repo scaffolding, choosing a framework, testing, versioning, publishing, and documentation."
 featured: images/seo-test.jpeg